 VSU Supplement Guide

-Though we’d largely consider VSU an abandoned pet project of Sant’s, the VSU Supplement Guide is the most detailed of all.
+Though we’d largely consider VSU an abandoned pet project of Sant’s (unlike their money-maker, AKA Fat Loss Extreme for Her), the VSU Supplement Guide is the most detailed of all.
 It includes a whopping ten articles instead of nine!

 The topics in this section include pre-workout, the “truth” about BCAAs, and whether you really need creatine.
 (He also talks up a few non-SculptNation products, which is out of character.)